atd124/autoscraper-history-main/README.md

  ### Scrapes the official [MLB Mets website](https://www.mlb.com/mets) for the latest headlines every 30 minutes.

-Tired of the annoying ads, pop-ups, and load times on the MLB website?
+Tired of the annoying pop-up ads and slow load times on the MLB website?

 This scraper strips all that fancy interweb stuff and just collects the latest headlines.

 But wait, there's more.
 Want to go deeper and read the whole story?
-Well we have the link the whole story too!
+Well we have the [link](https://github.com/atd124/autoscraper-history-main/blob/main/mets-headlines.csv) the whole story too!